FrancesCoronel/personal-website-v3/site/content/adventures/2018-03-25-mentoring-programs.md

 IMHO, they're quite useful if you're looking to gain experience on the side while earning some money.

-The hours are flexible and it's common knowledge that when you teach, you solidify your own skills.
+The hours are flexible, and it's common knowledge that when you teach, you solidify your skills.

 <!-- TOC -->